 With the addition of the new Claire and Marc Bourgie Pavilion of Quebec and Canadian Art and the Bourgie Concert Hall, the unveiling of a pavilion dedicated to the decorative arts and design and the reinstallation of all its collections of international art, the Montreal Museum of Fine Arts is Quebec's premier museum in regards to the size of its collection.
-Visitors can explore one of the largest encyclopedic collections in North America free of charge at all times.
+Visitors can explore one of the largest encyclopedic collections in North America.

 Located in the heart of the Old Port of Montréal, the Montréal Science Centre is a choice destination for families.
 Entirely devoted to science and technology, the centre is notable for the excellent quality of its exhibitions and the use of interactive devices in an innovative environment, both educational and entertaining.
 Let science surprise you with a visit of four permanent exhibition rooms and a featured temporary exhibition.
 Astonishing, fun and surprising, exhibitions at the Montréal Science Centre provide a way to explore, learn and understand different subjects about science and technology.
 Avoid the wait in line by purchasing your tickets online!

 The biggest museum of contemporary art of Canada.
 Discover today's art produced by Quebec, Canadian and international living artists using current media.
 Restaurant with terrace, bookstore-café, boutique and sculpture garden.

 On the banks of the St. Lawrence River, 10 km from downtown Montréal, contemporary art and history collide.
 The Musée de Lachine invites you to discover the history of the Maison LeBer-LeMoyne, to visit the contemporary art temporary exhibit, and to explore an extensive outdoor garden filled with contemporary sculptures.

 The museum reveals the origins of Montreal and the Hotel Dieu through an exploration of the medical practices of the time and the mission of the Religious Hospitallers of Saint-Joseph whose nuns cared for the sick.